Jonson Miller, PhD

 I am an interdisciplinary scholar in the field of Science and Technology Studies.
 My broadest interest is in the nature of modernity, particularly the rationalization of life.
 By this, I mean the subordination of knowledge and social organization to a rational order.
 This is in contrast to, on the one hand, the ordering of life around the transcendent (at its simplest - God) and, on the other, historical/organic forms of identity and social organization.
 Technology has been one important tool in the exertion of the force of rationality and the breaking apart of historical/organic social orders.

-In my PhD dissertation and my current book project, which I hope to finish in early 2015, I examine the use of engineering and military education in the American South as part of political and economic conflicts within Virginia in particular and the South in general.
+In my PhD dissertation and my current book project, I examine the use of engineering and military education in the American South as part of political and economic conflicts within Virginia in particular and the South in general.
 As part of this, I identify a vision among engineers and education reformers to create a more rational social order for the South, one led by a new type of engineer-leader.

 I joined the Department of History & Politics in 2007.
 I have enjoyed teaching history in the graduate program in Science, Technology, and Society.
 I have served as a Drexel Center for Academic Excellence Teaching Fellow since 2010.